Ian Johnson (cricketer): Home and retirement

 On the return journey from England, the Australians toured India and Pakistan for the first time, with mixed results.
 On a matting pitch, unfamiliar to the Australians, Johnson's team lost the inaugural Test against Pakistan at Karachi.
 Responding to the loss, a cartoon drawn by Norman Mitchell of the Adelaide News newspaper suggested island planters might be able to scrape together a team that would be a match for the Australians.
 Returning to turf pitches in India, the Australians restored some pride.
 Johnson was the highest scorer in the Australian team's victory by an innings and five runs in the First Test at Nehru Stadium in Madras.
-Due to injury, both Johnson and Miller missed the drawn Second Test at Brabourne Stadium at Bombay; Lindwall skippered the side.
+Due to injury, both Johnson and Miller missed the drawn Second Test at Brabourne Stadium at Bombay; Lindwall skippered the team.
 Johnson returned for the Third Test at Eden Gardens, Calcutta for what would ultimately prove to be his final Test.
 The Australians won the match by 94 runs, giving them a 2–0 series win.
 S. K. Gurunathan, summing up in the Indian Cricket Almanack, wrote: "The Australians showed themselves to be a superior side even when their batting failed".

 When the team finally arrived home, Johnson announced his retirement from all cricket at the age of 39.
 In all, he played 45 Tests, capturing 109 wickets at an average of 29.19, including three five-wicket hauls.
 He scored exactly 1,000 runs, making him one of only fourteen Australians to achieve the double of 1,000 runs and 100 wickets in Test cricket.
 In all first-class cricket, Johnson had taken 619 wickets and scored 4,905 runs.

 His record as the Australian captain was mixed; he had captained Australia in 17 Tests, winning seven and losing five.
 However, he was better known as the first captain to lead Australia to successive Ashes defeats in the 20th century.
 Reviewing Johnson's time as captain, Wisden said, "Unfortunately for him, he took over in the mid-1950s, when Australian cricket was decidedly inferior to England's for the first time since before the Bradman era" but "he was a fine cricketer and, in some respects, a visionary".